Love knitting tiny hats? The Precious Preemie Project will take all you want to knit

 How You Can Help

-You can find information and guidelines about knitting for the Precious Preemie Project in two ways.
-The quickest and easiest way is probably to visit their project page on Giving Artfully.
-If you’d like to go into more depth, you should visit their website.
+You can find information and guidelines about knitting for the Precious Preemie Project by visiting their website.
 In addition to getting information about knitting for the program, you can find a gallery of hats donated, thank you notes, stories about preemature infants, hat patterns, knitting tutorials, and more.

-Be sure to check out their guidelines (available in both locations) before you begin knitting.
+Be sure to check out their guidelines before you begin knitting.
 You won’t want to send hats they can’t use or donate!

 The Precious Preemie Project is such a wonderful way to reach a warm hand towards premature infants who need a healthy start in their lives.
 Why not consider knitting as many preemie hats as you can?